 The initially random private key that is generated for the IFS installation needs to be signed.
 This is done using a CSR (Certificate Signing Request).
 The CSR is always signed by a CA (normal CA or as self-signed CA).
 But the CA can be different things, and depending on who acts as a CA the behavior of the Certificates will be slightly different and are usable for different purposes.
 If the CSR is signed locally (self-signed) one might not even notice there is a CSR involved in the Certificate generation.

 - Self-signed Certificate generated by IFS Installer (or manually) - the CSR handling is never visible.

 By default, the certificate is only trusted by the Application server itself, there is no chain of trust - the certificate is not even trusted by local browsers i.e. Windows/Linux truststores

 i.e. any client need to manually download the certificate

 -> installation testing

-- Self-signed Certificate generated by company IT-department - The IT-department act as self-signed CA - the CSR handling often not visible.
+- Self-signed Certificate generated by the company IT-department - The IT-department acts as self-signed CA - the CSR handling is often not visible.